Shaftesbury: Culture, art and media

 Shaftesbury Arts Centre was established in 1957 and stages a variety of exhibitions, performances, workshops and training courses.
 It is based in the old covered market in the town centre and is a charitable company that is run wholly by its volunteer members.

 Shaftesbury has two museums: Gold Hill Museum at the top of Gold Hill, and Shaftesbury Abbey Museum in the abbey grounds.
 Gold Hill Museum was founded in 1946 and displays many artefacts that relate to the history of Shaftesbury and the surrounding area, including Dorset's oldest fire engine, dating from 1744.
 Shaftesbury Abbey Museum tells the story of the abbey and also has a herb garden and medieval orchard.

 Shaftesbury Snowdrops is a Diamond Jubilee Community Legacy with the aim of creating a series of free and accessible snowdrop walks by planting snowdrops within the publicly open spaces and along the pathways throughout the town.
 The project was started in the winter of 2012 with the planting of 60,000 bulbs.
 Since 2013 there has been an annual Snowdrop Festival to encourage tourists to see the snowdrops in flower.
 Highlights of the festival include the Snowdrop Art Exhibition and the Snowdrop Lantern Parade.
 In 2014 Shaftesbury Snowdrops started a heritage collection of rare and unusual snowdrops.
 These are held in trust for the people of Shaftesbury and displayed in Shaftesbury Abbey during the annual Snowdrop Festival.
 The collection is being built through sponsorship and donations.

 Gold Hill Fair usually occurs in the first weekend of July and has food stalls, arts stalls and local music that can be found in the abbey ruins.

 In 2016, Shaftesbury's first open arts fringe festival was organised and has since grown to become one of the key fringe festivals in the country.
 The fringe is always held on the first weekend in July and attracts an eccentric mix of performers from local singers to celebrity comics heading for Edinburgh.

+Local news and television programmes are provided by BBC West and ITV West Country.
+Television signals are received from Mendip transmitting station.

-Shaftesbury is home to a volunteer-run community radio station, Alfred, broadcasting local news, speech programming and music on 107.3 FM and online.
+Shaftesbury's local radio stations are BBC Radio Solent, Vale FM, and Heart West.
+The town is home to a volunteer-run community radio station, Alfred, broadcasting local news, speech programming and music on 107.3 FM and online.
 It was awarded an Ofcom licence in 2020, having grown from a weekly podcast which went daily during the COVID-19 pandemic.
 The podcast won the gold award in the community radio awards in 2021.